You never know when it’s going to happen. Your car breaks down. Your pet needs emergency surgery. Your spouse loses their job.

 Most financial experts recommend having an emergency fund that can cover your daily expenses for three to six months.
 If you freelance or are self-employed with fluctuating earning potential, you typically need a larger emergency fund.

-The Iowa Insurance Division’s Save4Later program has great resources, including a Building an Emergency Fund online course to answer that very question and get you started today!
+The Iowa Department of Insurance and Financial Services’s Save4Later program has great resources, including a Building an Emergency Fund online course to answer that very question and get you started today!
 Within the course you’ll find a calculator to track your monthly spending on items such as mortgage or rent, car payments, insurance, utilities, childcare, student loans, credit card payments, food and other more discretionary expenses such as home improvements, clothing, entertainment, recreation, travel and charitable gifts.
 Once you know your monthly expenses, it is easy to determine your emergency fund goal.

 If you are still struggling, look for expenses you can cut.
 Stick to your budget to be able to pay more on higher-interest credit card balances and start saving a little each paycheck to replenish $500 to $1,000 in your emergency savings account as soon as you can.
 What’s most important?
 Start saving now.

 As you increase your savings, look for higher-interest savings accounts such as money market accounts to grow your emergency fund through compound interest.
 Many credit unions and banks have accounts specifically designated for emergency funds that earn higher interest but are still easily accessible.

 - Treat your emergency fund like a bill.
 Pay it monthly, or auto deposit it.